 - CMS pages: Use Webflow’s dynamic fields to populate schema data per item (e.g., blog post, product, event).

 Pro tip: Webflow doesn’t auto-generate schema, so add it manually using the appropriate script structure.
 Google’s Rich Results Test can confirm implementation.
+For a deeper look into how to use schema markup in Webflow, read our post Schema Markup 101.

 - Auto-generated sitemap.xml: Webflow creates a sitemap automatically and updates it when pages are added or removed.